klahnakoski/mo-logs/README.md

 But this is a poor solution:

 * More methods means more complexity; the programmer must find the method, remember the method, and wonder if it is used elsewhere.
-* Catching exceptions allows you to include important state information.
-* Catching exceptions makes it clear the error is important; someone might remove your method when refactoring
+* Methods can be removed while refactoring; exceptions make it clear the error is important
 * Compiler optimizations can interfere with the call stack
-* The name of the method might get very long to describe the problem
+* The method name might be very long to describe the problem
+* Inspecting stack traces makes for messy code.
+* A stack trace does not include state information that an exception can capture.

 ## Log 'Levels'